savsuth/traffic-routing-ml/README.md

-# Traffic-Aware Routing System with Machine Learning
+# Traffic-Aware Routing System with A* Algorithm

 > An intelligent routing system combining A* pathfinding with machine learning to predict optimal routes based on real-time traffic patterns on Boston's road network.